Snapchat Galaxy Order: What Do the Planets Mean in 2025?

 3. Tap the badge to reveal your Snapchat Planet and see your orbit!

 Note: You must be a Snapchat Plus user, and the Friend Solar System feature must be turned on in your settings.
+Read about how snapchat best friends feature work.

 What Does the Moon Mean on Snapchat?